LinXueyuanStdio/academic-mcp/README.md

 ## Overview

-`academic-mcp` is a Python-based MCP server that enables users to search and download academic papers from various platforms.
-It provides tools for searching papers (e.g., `search_arxiv`) and downloading PDFs (e.g., `download_arxiv`), making it ideal for researchers and AI-driven workflows.
-Built with the MCP Python SDK, it integrates seamlessly with LLM clients like Claude Desktop.
+`academic-mcp` is a Python-based MCP server that enables users to search, download, and read academic papers from various platforms.
+It provides three main tools:
+- **`paper_search`**: Search papers across multiple academic databases
+- **`paper_download`**: Download paper PDFs, return path of downloaded files
+- **`paper_read`**: Extract and read text content from papers

+Built with FastMCP, it integrates seamlessly with LLM clients like Claude Desktop, making it ideal for researchers and AI-driven workflows.

 ## Features

-- **Multi-Source Support**: Search and download papers from arXiv, PubMed, bioRxiv, medRxiv, Google Scholar, IACR ePrint Archive, Semantic Scholar.
+- **Multi-Source Support**: Search and download papers from arXiv, PubMed, bioRxiv, medRxiv, Google Scholar, IACR ePrint Archive, Semantic Scholar, and CrossRef.
+- **Unified Interface**: All platforms accessible through consistent `paper_search`, `paper_download`, and `paper_read` tools.
 - **Standardized Output**: Papers are returned in a consistent dictionary format via the `Paper` class.
-- **Asynchronous Tools**: Efficiently handles network requests using `httpx`.
+- **Asynchronous Operations**: Efficiently handles concurrent searches and downloads using `httpx` and async/await.
 - **MCP Integration**: Compatible with MCP clients for LLM context enhancement.
 - **Extensible Design**: Easily add new academic platforms by extending the `sources` module.